 params object that contains two callbacks (one for

 success and one for failure) and a request object with details what row the grid

 params is as follows:

 The request gives details on what the grid is looking for.
 The success and failure callbacks are not included inside the request object to keep the request object simple data (ie simple data types, no functions).
 This allows the request object to be serialised (eg via JSON) and sent to your server.
 The request has the following interface:

 Studying the interfaces above alone probably won't describe the whole story in an understandable way.
 The best thing to do is look at the examples below and debug through them with the web console and observe what is passed back as you interact with the grid.

-Below shows an example of predefined master / detail using the olympic winners dataset.
-It is pre-defined as we set the grid with a particular grouping, and then our datasource knows that the grid will either be asking for the top level nodes (country list) OR the grid will be looking for the leaf nodes (winners for a particular country).
+Below shows an example of pre-defined grouping using the olympic winners dataset.
+It is pre-defined as we set the grid with specific columns for row grouping and do not allow the user to change this.
+Then the datasource knows that the grid will either be asking for the top level country list OR the grid will be looking for winners for a particular country.